Latest:The ETP Issuer Stack, OnchainRead the post

 At its core, APY is a point estimate of returns over a given period.
 While useful as a first-order indicator, it fails to capture the dimensions that matter most for institutional-grade capital allocation: risk, robustness, and statistical reliability.

-The limitations of APY
+The Limitations of APY

 There are three fundamental shortcomings in relying on APY as a primary performance metric: